 The Phoenix Andamanensis is relatively new species described by Sasha C. Barrow in 1998.
 The modern distribution of this palm however is unknown and it is considered threatened.
 Its slender trunk is clean and doesn't retain old leave bases and is crowned with pinnate leaves of 2.4m in length.
 Broad leaflets are closely and regulary set, the same colour on both sides and can be up to 3cm in width.
 All are on the same plane giving the leaf a flat appearance.
 It is a very beautiful and unique palm tree.

 Spines are present.
 The date fruit is oblong and elongated.
 Very similar in characteristics to the Phoenix Rupicola, the Phoenix Andamanensis Palm is only distinguished from it by its seed.

 A great palm for the collectors.

-Photos to follow of the palms coming into stock from March 2020.
+Photo 1 shows the exact palms in stock now.
 These palms are exceptional quality, from specialist growers.
 Please Note: Heights stated include pot sizes.

 Click into the "Height" box and price of each palm is shown next to its size.
 UK delivery is FREE on all our palms.

 To PRE-ORDER please contact us: email@example.com with your requirements or alternatively reserve by choosing 'Manual' payments at checkout ( where no payment is taken until just before delivery).